 The high-quality teaching and learning of ICT will support the developing of children's understanding and use of related vocabulary.
-The school will follow the National Centre for Computing Excellence scheme (Teach Computing), which will cover a wide range of units.
+The school follows the guidance from the National Centre for Computing Excellence scheme using the Progression Curriculum from Kapow which will cover a wide range of skills and knowledge.
 This will support their ability to apply their knowledge and understanding in lessons.
 Children should be taught to problem solve and develop skills in debugging, reading and interpreting algorithms, coding and representing data in different formats.
 They will become familiar with a range of hardware and software and how they are used to achieve specific purposes in wider society.
 They will have an understanding of how use programming language and coding computer software, which will develop and enhance their computational thinking.
 They will be proficient in e-safety and grasp the importance of the dangers and risk of being online and steps to take to ensure their own safety and the safety of others.